Important || Introduction ||

 Please read this introduction to the lecture notes before the course begins.
 The recommended course text is Wilson Sutherland's book 'Introduction to Metric and Topological Spaces', OUP 2009.

 Feel free to email me for assistance throughout the semester; but my preferred mode of communication is face-to-face, after lectures or during tutorials.
 This ensures better feedback in both directions.
-I shall try to make sure that each lecture is available as an audio podcast, so please shout out if I forget to wear the microphone!
+I shall try to use the new video technology to make proper podcasts of each lecture, so please shout out if I forget to wear the microphone!

 Here is the course timetable.

-Here are the solutions to the 2017 test, plus my feedback.
+Here are the solutions to the 2018 test, plus my feedback (coming soon).

 The lecture notes for each of the 6 chapters will be posted here before they are begun in class; there will be one or two associated problem sheets, for discussion in the weekly feedback classes.